snooow1029/paper_master/README.md

    ```

    Next, edit `backend/.env` to add your `OPENAI_API_KEY` or specify a local `VLLM_URL`.
+   (Currently, only local VLLM is supported, and the OpenAI API requires fixing.)

    Finally, run the development script from the root directory.
 This will start both the backend and frontend servers concurrently.